Trial by Jury (film): Production

 The film was shot in Toronto and features a cameo by Canadian director David Cronenberg as a movie director.

 Reception

 Trial by Jury received negative reviews from critics, with a rating of 8% on Rotten Tomatoes.

+It opened September 9, 1994 on 1,401 screens in the United States and Canada and grossed $2.9 million in its opening weekend, the largest opener that weekend, but only enough for fourth place.
+It went on to gross $6,971,777 million in the United States and Canada.